 - Determine which types of information should be deemed as trade secrets within the organization, and the qualifying criteria.

-- Classify these trade secrets in terms of the nature of the secret, the date created, responsible person(s), etc. etc. plus of course the value of the trade secret to the business.
+- Classify these trade secrets in terms of the nature of the secret, the date created, responsible person(s), etc. Plus of course the value of the trade secret to the business.

-- Determine the administrative, technical and legal measures that are needed to properly protect each trade secrets.
+- Determine the administrative, technical, and legal measures that are needed to properly protect each trade secret.
 The exact measures may differ from one trade secret to another.

 - Ensure IP issues in general and trade secret issues specifically are addressed in both entry interviews of new employees and exit interviews of departing employees.